NordicSemiconductor/pc-ble-driver/README.md

     > bootstrap.bat
     > b2 toolset=msvc-<VV.V> address-model=<32,64> link=static --with-thread --with-system --with-regex --with-date_time --with-chrono

-**Note**: If you intend to build a 64-bit version of Boost, and depending on the version of Visual Studio you use, you might need to open a 64-bit command prompt such as
-"Visual Studio 2015 x86 x64 Cross Tools Command Prompt" or similar, or run `vcvarsall.bat x86_amd64` or `setenv.cmd" /Release /x64`.
+**Note**: If you intend to build a 64-bit version of Boost, you might need to open a 64-bit command prompt such as "Visual Studio 2015 x86 x64 Cross Tools Command Prompt" or similar, or run `vcvarsall.bat x86_amd64` or `setenv.cmd" /Release /x64`.

 **Note**: Refer to the [compiler list](http://www.boost.org/build/doc/html/bbv2/reference/tools.html#bbv2.reference.tools.compilers) of the Boost documentation